proxmox/proxmox-backup/docs/introduction.rst

 :Compression: The ultra-fast Zstandard_ compression is able to compress several gigabytes of data per second.

-:Encryption: Backups can be encrypted on the client-side, using AES-256 in Galois/Counter Mode (GCM_).
+:Encryption: Backups can be encrypted on the client-side, using AES-256 GCM_.
    This authenticated encryption (AE_) mode provides very high performance on modern hardware.
 In addition to client-side encryption, all data is transferred via a secure TLS connection.

 :Web interface: Manage the Proxmox Backup Server with the integrated, web-based user interface.